 Concordance of Time Referents in The Regiment of Princes

-This page is under Construction, but a NEW demo version of a concordance-building tool that is being used to create a display version of this concordance (coded by Mark Watts) is available here:
+This page is under Construction, but a demo version of a concordance-building tool that is being used to create a display version of this concordance (coded by Mark Watts) is available here:

 Bibliography for Concordance of Time Referents in The Regiment of Princes